rakanhamdan/face-recognition/README.md

 *Dataset Handling:*

 Download: The CelebA dataset is downloaded from Kaggle.
 It contains 202599 photos of different celebrities.
-You can found it [here](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset)
+You can find it [here](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset)

 ## **Data Preparation and Modeling**: